 Take advantage of the PCIe gen 4 motherboard technology with the latest NVMe drives and you can get some seriously eye-watering speeds.

 In real-world terms, what that means is if you install Windows on these drives, you'll find your computer will boot up in a matter of seconds.
-Quite often the blink of an eye.
-Most modern laptops feature NVMe drives for just this reason - incredible load speeds lead to a much more satisfactory user experience.
+Quite often in the blink of an eye.
+Most modern laptops feature NVMe drives for just this reason - incredible load speeds lead to a much more satisfying user experience.

 For gamers, NVMe drives ensure that games load faster.
 There's no hanging around waiting for boring load screens and in multiplayer games, you'll have the edge as your game will likely load before your competitors.